 It doesn’t take a world class computer to let you know that the Golden State Warriors are probably going to stomp all over the Phoenix Suns.
 A high powered offense of Stephen Curry, Klay Thompson, and Kevin Durant has no chance of being stopped by what is essentially a multi-million dollar G league (development league) team.
 Unfortunately, not all matchups are so cut and dry.
-That’s where Eduardo Cabral’s computer program comes into play.
+That’s where Eduardo Cabral Balreira’s computer program comes into play.

-Cabral, an avid enthusiast of sports and sports analytics, and an associate professor of mathematics at Trinity, decided to work with colleagues to design a computer method known as the Oracle in an effort to make accurate sport predictions.
+Balreira, an avid enthusiast of sports and sports analytics, and an associate professor of mathematics at Trinity, decided to work with colleagues to design a computer method known as the Oracle in an effort to make accurate sport predictions.

 “I developed this computer method, known as the Oracle, with Brian Miceli [Trinity associate professor of mathematics].
-The Oracle takes into account information about each team’s athletes, their opponents, and so on,” Cabral said.
+The Oracle takes into account information about each team’s athletes, their opponents, and so on,” Balreira said.

 Because of the algorithm’s depth of analysis in considering strength of schedule, it is able to solidly predict upsets.

-In order to make things easier for competitors, Cabral developed a code in Matlab that offered a survey to make picks.
+In order to make things easier for competitors, Balreira developed a code in Matlab that offered a survey to make picks.
 The survey was emailed out over a mailing list to competitors, who filled it out by simply picking the teams they thought would win that week.

 Surprisingly, the results showed that maybe technology does not always know best, and that human intuition can be just as useful as advanced data analytics.
 This past NFL season, students picked at 64 percent accuracy, alumni picked at 62 percent accuracy, and the computer picked at a measly 60 percent accuracy.
 Unfortunately for human participants, the Oracle was still able to win the playoffs after predicting the Super Bowl correctly.